Visa Traveler

 • Includes the US territories: US Virgin Islands, Puerto Rico, Northern Mariana Islands, and Guam

-• Excludes the US territories: American Samoa (American Samoa has its own immigration rules and do not honor US tourist visa)
+• Excludes the US territories: American Samoa (American Samoa has its own immigration rules and does not honor US green card or US tourist visa)

 Central America